danieldkim/active-columns/README.md

 ### Associations

-The idea here is that column names can point to column family objects in another column family, i.e. the StateUsers2 example.
+The idea here is that column names can point to row objects in another column family, i.e. the StateUsers2 example.
 The column name acts essentially as a foreign key.
 Active Columns will automatically retrieve the associated object from the "master" column family and store summary json data in the column value, based on the configuration.
 Alternatively, you could configure Active Columns to retrieve the associated object on-the-fly.
 Also alternatively, you could specify that the **value** is the the object, either a foreign key to retrieve the object on-the-fly with, or a cached json copy of the object.

 ### count() method

-Count all of the columns within a column family object or super column object.
+Count all of the columns within a row object or super column object.

 ### json column value type at column name level